investindex/Psychology/README.md

 &nbsp;

-* Mental accounting
+#### Mental accounting

-Mental accounting is the tendency of people to mentally group their money and treat those groups in different ways, even if there is no real distinction between the groups.
+[Mental accounting](http://courses.washington.edu/pbafhall/514/514%20Readings/mental%20accounting%20matters.pdf) is the tendency to mentally group your money and treat those groups in different ways, even if there is no real distinction between the groups.
 A common example is that people treat money with less care if they received it unexpectedly — perhaps from a tax refund, a lottery ticket, or a gift.
 People are often more willing to spend this money or, when investing, take high risk with it.
+Here's another one: would you drive 40 minutes to a distant vendor to save $100 on a $300 kitchen appliance?
+Many people would.
+Would you drive 40 minutes to save $100 on a $30,000 car?
+Most people would regard that difference as a rounding error in the context of buying a car.
+But in both situations, you're getting paid $100 to take two 40-minute trips.

-However, some people prosecute the mental accounting fallacy too zealously.
+However, some people prosecute the problem of mental accounting too zealously.
 It is not true that all dollars are fungible, as is often stated when discussing this fallacy.
-Tax laws are the main reason why dollars can legitimately be separated into different buckets.
+Tax laws are the main reason why money can legitimately be separated into different buckets.
 The dollars in my checking account can be freely accessed if I need to spend them.
 If I were to withdraw the money in my traditional IRA because I needed to spend it, I would pay income tax as well as a 10% tax penalty on that withdrawal.
 Those dollars are _not_ fungible!
 The psychological isolation of retirement accounts from normal money is actually one of their great benefits.
 You can invest in a retirement account knowing that you won't touch the money until old age.
-Hopefully, this improves your tolerance for volatility and makes it more bearable to invest in risky assets.
+Hopefully, this improves your tolerance for volatility and makes it more bearable to invest in risky assets with high expected return.

 &nbsp;

+#### Endowment effect

+[More incoming here]

+&nbsp;

-* Essentializing narrow investments as "good" or "bad"
+#### Essentializing narrow investments as "good" or "bad"

 It's widely said that you should own stock in "good" companies, and not "bad" companies.
 There are also, reportedly, "good" and "bad" countries to invest in.
 Arguments for these labels tend to rely on past returns, especially recent past returns.
 Let's review a few examples of why essentializing narrow investments as good or bad is not sensible.